wpmetabox/docs/_docs/fields/image-advanced.md

 ## Filters

-This field inherits from file advanced and thus, uses the [same filters](/fields/file-advanced/) to change the texts that display on the screen.
+This field inherits from file advanced and thus, uses the [same filters](/fields/file-advanced/) to change the texts displaying on the screen.

 Filter|Default|Description
 ---|---|---